Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 - Support classroom usage from day one (profiles, simple group tracking).

 **Alternatives & differentiation:**
 - **Hit the Button / Twinkl Rapid Math Practice:** Excellent core mechanic; weaker on adaptivity and whole-child view.
-Math Dash differentiates on personalization, analytics, and engagement.
+Ready Steady Math differentiates on personalization, analytics, and engagement.
 - **Times Tables Rock Stars, Mathletics, Sumdog:** Strong platforms but heavy, subscription-based, and more complex.
-Math Dash positions as a lightweight, quick-start, premium tool with a razor focus on fluency.
+Ready Steady Math positions as a lightweight, quick-start, premium tool with a razor focus on fluency.

 ### 1.3 Impact Assessment - What Changes for Users?